More of your food recovery questions, answered by our Dietetics team

 1) Why am I craving chocolate biscuits so much?

 Cravings in recovery are not uncommon.
-They can arise if a certain food type, or a specific food item – in your case chocolate biscuits, has been restricted from your diet for a period of time.
+They can arise if a certain food type, or a specific food item – in your case, chocolate biscuits, has been restricted from your diet for a period of time.
 ‘Fun foods’ – whether it is a chocolate biscuit, a baked good, or a pudding, are an excellent source of energy and ensure that some fat and sugar are incorporated into the diet.
 These are also essential and beneficial nutrients and should be included daily.

 When certain foods are restricted, not only the macronutrients (carbohydrates, fats, protein), but also micronutrients (vitamins and minerals) can be lacking from your diet.
-As these are essential, your body will let you know when they are missing – that is when cravings arise!
+As these are essential, your body will let you know when they are missing – that’s when cravings arise!
 Craving chocolate biscuits is your body’s way of letting you know what it needs.

 Think whether chocolate biscuits, or sweet foods in general, are something that you have restricted from your diet.